Neural network methods for Neumann series problems of Perron-Frobenius operators: Abstract framework

 We are interested in approximating the solution of the following problem: Given a nonnegative function $f_0 \in U$, find $u \in U$ satisfying

 where $0<\alpha<1$ is a damping parameter.
-This is equivalent to finding the power series expressed as
+This is equivalent to finding the Neumann series expressed as

-\begin{remark} In applications, the power series represents the equilibrium energy distribution with initial density $f_0$.
+\begin{rmk} In applications, the Neumann series (\ref{Eq: power series P}) represents the equilibrium energy distribution resulting from a continuous injection of the initial energy distribution $f_0$ into the system, with energy reduced by a factor $\alpha$ each time it reaches the boundary.
 In a more general setting, the damping parameter $\alpha$ can be replaced by a suitable weight function $\alpha:\Omega \to [0,\infty)$.
-This would mean more realistic energy losses for individual trajectories. \end{remark}
+This would mean more realistic energy losses for individual trajectories. \end{rmk}